 A: It’s really important to me to give back to the hospital that helped me to recover from cancer.
 Seeing the positive impact that our partnership has on Starship kids and their families is really rewarding.
 It makes me so happy to hear how we have made (and can continue to make) patients’ time at Starship just that little bit easier.

-Q: The funds from this year’s tea towel will go towards funding a Play Specialist for the Oncology department for one year.
+Q: The funds from this year’s tea towel will go towards funding a Play Specialist.
 When you were at Starship, how did the Hospital Play Specialists help you?

 A: I loved the visits from the Play Specialists while I was at Starship!
 They always had lots of different crafty bits for me to play with that definitely helped to distract me from the pain and nausea I experienced throughout my chemotherapy treatment.